-In 2017, 54 stations closed, of which 52 in the inner and rural part of the country (Espacio Público, 2018a).
+In April 2019, Radio Caracas Radio, one of the oldest and most relevant private radio stations of Venezuela, had its concession removed by Conatel after years of asking for a renovation of it.
+In the same line, in 2017, 54 stations closed, of which 52 in the inner and rural part of the country (Espacio Público, 2018).
 According to the survey of Instituto Delphos, radio is most popular among the older, less wealthy and rural population.
-This is partly explained because radio has a strong capacity to adapt to smaller communities and community radios have had the support of the Government to survive as they share its socialist postulates and help in the development of small societies.
+This is partly explained because radio has a strong capacity to adapt to smaller communities and community radios have had the support of the Government, as it has been able to control them in an easier way.
 In 2002 the Reglamento de Radiodifusión Sonora y Televisión Abierta Comunitarias de Servicio Público sin fines de lucro (Rule of Communitarian Public Service not for profit Radiobradcasting and Open Television) was approved, promoting these kind of community radios and TV stations, although the second ones are less relevant.
 Conatel counted more than 300 community radios in June 2018, like for example Radio Chuspa in the region of Vargas.
 Other radio stations aimed to particular groups are the religious Shalom or the internationally present Radio María, as well as Fe y Alegría, an educational radio station belonging to the Catholic Church, originally aimed at uneducated adults left out of the system and at indigenous populations, but widening their goals into different fields of education since their appearing in 1975.
-Their programming mixes Spanish and indigenous languages such as Wayuu.
+Their programming mixes Spanish and indigenous languages such as Wayuu and their informative offer is relevant, although they depend strongly on State’s funding.
 The state-owned Radio Nacional de Venezuela (National Radio of Venezuela - RNV) offers an indigenous channel in some regions of the country where these communities are most present.
 All these small radios have profited from the arrival of Internet and new platforms that allow them to reach new audiences without big investments or to broadcast only via Internet, what has increased the number of small and community radios or stations with a very specific target audience.